Kristol-Ice/ClearURLs-custom-rule/README.md

 "lazada" site //added

+"clickTrackInfo" //as the name says use for tracking 100%

 "up_id" // doesn't need (link of seller from home page)

 "abid" // doesn't need (link of seller from home page)